Part 1 — Module 6: Proxy Patterns & Upgradeability

 | Morpho Blue | Immutable | Intentionally non-upgradeable for trust minimization |

-The trend in 2025+: Many new protocols are choosing immutable cores with upgradeable periphery.
-The core logic (AMM math, lending logic) is deployed once and never changed โ trust minimization.
+Industry direction: Many protocols are choosing immutable cores with upgradeable periphery.
+The core logic (AMM math, lending logic) is deployed once and never changed — trust minimization.
 Only the parts that need flexibility (fee parameters, routing, UI adapters) use proxies.

 Why this matters for DeFi: